-These days it seems like everyone’s got an Instagram page to chronicle the beauty of life’s everyday moments, whether it blooms in the backyard or bites at a hot new restaurant.
+These days, it seems like everyone’s got an Instagram page to chronicle the beauty of life’s everyday moments, whether it blooms in the backyard or bites at a hot new restaurant.
 Fashion and architecture get a lot of play on Instagram, too, highlighting drool-worthy outfits and buildings alike.
 While many Milwaukee businesses and institutions do their part to upload a steady flow of images to their Instagram accounts, quite a few individuals are steadily gaining thousands of followers who want a sneak peek into their lens.
-Closely linked to their brands and identities, the following Milwaukee Instagrammers are ones you won’t not want to follow once you’ve clicked on a few of their shots.
-From food to fashion, here are the five top (and best) Instagrammers to follow—all have Milwaukee roots.Continue to 2 of 6 below.
+Closely linked to their brands and identities, the following Milwaukee Instagrammers are ones you'll want to follow once you’ve clicked on a few of their shots.
+From food to fashion, here are the five top (and best) Instagrammers to follow—all have Milwaukee roots.

-Who: Erin Clarke, food-recipe developer
+- Who: Erin Clarke, food-recipe developer

-Why worth Following: Clarke’s tight shots of food she’s cooked and baked will make your mouth water, including the one above of Berry Parfait Yogurt Popsicles.
-Recipes are sprinkled onto her website, with both the website and Instagram carrying her mantra of “making wholesome food taste incredible,” so you aren’t left hanging and can easily reproduce the goods in your home kitchen.
+- Why follow: Clarke’s tight shots of food she’s cooked and baked will make your mouth water, including the one above of Berry Parfait Yogurt Popsicles.
+Images come from the recipes sprinkled onto her website, with both her blog and Instagram bearing the mantra, “making wholesome food taste incredible,” so you aren’t left hanging and can easily reproduce the goods in your home kitchen.
 Because she’s a transplant to Milwaukee, followers see the city through her fresh eyes.
-Blogging only for the last four years, which began as a hobby (under the now defunct title “The Law Student’s Wife,” her following has quickly grown, bolstered by her evolving love for all things food.
+Her following has quickly grown, bolstered by her evolving love for all things food.

-Who: Drew Westphal, fashion-grammer
+- Who: Drew Westphal, fashion-grammer

-Why worth following: Menswear and luxury products for hommes never looked this haute.
-Westphal—who grew up in a small Wisconsin town and now lives in Milwaukee—has the uncanny ability to create vignettes that tell a narrative, such as this one about “post 5 p.m. essentials": a Mason-jar cocktail shaker, copper flask, cologne, whiskey, candle, and sunglasses.
+- Why follow: Menswear and luxury products for hommes never looked this haute.
+Westphal—who grew up in a small Wisconsin town and now lives in Milwaukee—has the uncanny ability to create vignettes that tell a narrative, such as "5 p.m. essentials": a mason jar cocktail shaker, copper flask, cologne, whiskey, candle, and sunglasses.
 In another shot, he thoughtfully tucks a copy of Fast Company magazine into the arm of a block stripe button-down shirt.
-He gives props where it’s due, with a special love for Milwaukee-made products.Continue to 5 of 6 below.
+He gives props where they're due, with a special love for Milwaukee-made products.

-Who: Nick Chipman, food blogger
+- Who: Nick Chipman, food blogger

-Why worth following: Whether he’s tinkering in his kitchen (such as making the Deep-Friend Qdoba Burrito photographed here) or out on the town, Chipman’s photos and videos are all about comfort foods, whether it’s ribs at Texas Roadhouse or an ice-cream taco shell-crafted out of Cocoa Pebbles.
+- Why Follow: Whether he’s tinkering in his kitchen (and photographing concoctions like the deep friend Qdoba burrito) or out on the town, Chipman’s photos and videos are all about comfort foods, like ribs at Texas Roadhouse or an ice-cream taco shell-crafted out of Cocoa Pebbles.
 He eats heartily on the road, too, like at Shake Shack in Vegas or Agora Café in Menomonee Falls, Wis.
-A word of warning, however: don’t follow this guy if you’ve got late-night hunger cravings and have either your favorite take-out places on speed-dial or a pantry full of cooking ingredients.
-Yes, he will make you that famished.Continue to 6 of 6 below.
+A word of warning: don’t follow this guy if you’ve got late-night hunger cravings and take-out places on speed-dial, or a pantry full of ingredients.
+Yes, he will make you that famished.

 Timothy J. Reynolds

-Who: Timothy J. Reynolds, 3D Illustrator
+- Who: Timothy J. Reynolds, 3D Illustrator